 Malone’s size is a negative, just as it is a positive.
 The Western Kentucky OLB’s light frame allows blockers to absorb his mass relatively easily.
 To this end, blockers can knock him off-center and control his positioning.
 Malone lacks overwhelming natural power or play strength, and his lacking strength can impact his ability to disengage at times.

-Beyond his size, Malone can strive for more overall consistency.
+Beyond his size, Malone can strive for more overall consistency, even after several years as a starter.
 The Western Kentucky OLB doesn’t always play at full speed in pursuit.
 He can be tentative in congested spaces, and he doesn’t consistently stack counters to free himself up.
 By the same virtue, his hand placement and precision can be more consistent as well.

 More broadly, Malone’s efficiency of motion can improve.
 He can better control his movements, and he can also more consistently multitask.
 He doesn’t always use his length in conjunction with his athleticism, thereby wasting a great deal of potential energy.